La Tana

-Victoria Santiago Borja (born 1976 in Seville), better known as La Tana, is a Spanish flamenco singer.
+Victoria Santiago Borja (born 1976), known professionally as La Tana, is a Spanish flamenco singer.

 Biography

 Victoria Santiago Borja was born in Seville in 1976.
 Her mother, Herminia Borja, is also a singer.
 She signed with V2 Spain in 2004.
 La Tana's debut solo album, Tú, ven a mí (2006), was produced by Paco de Lucía.
 In addition to touring with De Lucia during most summer months across Europe, she has travelled with the companies of Joaquín Cortés and Farruquito.